givememoney60229/change_detection/README.md

 This is a final project from NCKU Taiwan, and we modify the  HyperNet: Self-Supervised Hyperspectral SpatialSpectral Feature Understanding Network for Hyperspectral Change Detection from IEEE TGRS paper to achieve better performance by adding transformer encoder, very thank to the author release the code to  implement HyperNet

-Our other peer methods and source code is from as follows:
+Our other peer methods and source codes are from as follows:

 1.MSDFFN :Multi-scale Diff-Changed Feature Fusion Network for Hyper spectral Image Change Detection (IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 61, 2023 ) https://github.com/Zhoutya/ChangeDetection-MSDFFN